Jamaican Women’s Bobsled Coach Reportedly Threatens to Take Sled

 Jamaica has never fielded a women’s bobsled team and athletes Jazmine Fenlator-Victorian and Carrie Russell hope to make history by competing in Pyeongchang — 30 years after the men’s team did so at the Calgary Winter Games.
 (That feat was immortalized in the movie Cool Runnings.)

-The team’s driving coach, ex-German bobsled champion Sandra Kiriasis, claims she was forced out of her role by Jamaican Bobsled Skeleton Foundation (JBSF), which oversees the team.
+The team’s driving coach, former German bobsled champion Sandra Kiriasis, claims she was forced out of her role by Jamaican Bobsled Skeleton Federation (JBSF), which oversees the team.
 According to accounts, Kiriasis is now claiming she owns the bobsled, and is refusing to allow the team to use it until the JBSF pays for it.

 Kiriasis says she doesn’t know what happened.
 “The athletes have told me they don’t understand why this has happened as they have no problem with me and we have a good relationship,”

-While the JBSF said she wasn’t good for the team.
-“The lady was a hugely destructive force on the team,” JBSF President Christian Stokes told Reuters.
-“Now that she is off the team, synergy is much better, tension is down and athletes are now able to focus in a much healthier environment.”
+The JBSF said she wasn’t good for the team.
+“The lady was a hugely destructive force on the team,” JBSF president Christian Stokes told Reuters.
+“Now that she is off the team, synergy is much better, tension is down, and athletes are now able to focus in a much healthier environment.”

 NBC Olympics reports that, for now, the athletes will compete as scheduled.